Kirk Douglas Net Worth

 The Douglas Foundation gave away more than $50 million to various charities.
 They set up a scholarship at St. Lawrence University (his alma mater), the Westwood Sinai Temple and Children's Hospital Los Angeles.

-Death: On February 5, 2020, Kirk Douglas died at his home in Beverly Hills.
+On February 5, 2020, Kirk Douglas died at his home in Beverly Hills.
 He was 103-years-old.
 Douglas was one of the last surviving stars of the film industry's Golden Age.
-He is survived by his 100-year-old wife, Anne, his sons Michael, Joel, and Peter, as well as several grandchildren and one great-grandchild.
+He was survived by his 100-year-old wife, Anne, his sons Michael, Joel, and Peter, as well as several grandchildren and one great-grandchild.
+Anne, died on April 29, 2021 from natural causes.
+She had just turned 98.

 |Net Worth:||$60 Million|